CVE-2025-9723 CVE-2025-9723

 CVE-2025-9723

-In this post, I walk you through the technical details, the step-by-step PoC, and the real risks this bug presents in production.
+In this post, I’ll walk you through the technical details, how the vulnerability was exploited (PoC), screenshots with real evidence, and the security risks it represents in real-world environments.

-CVE-2025-9723 is a stored Cross-Site Scripting (XSS) vulnerability affecting the /intranet/educar_tipo_regime_cad.php endpoint of the i-Educar application.
+The CVE-2025-9723 is a Stored Cross-Site Scripting (XSS) vulnerability found in the /intranet/educar_tipo_regime_cad.php endpoint of the i-Educar application.

 "><img src=x onerror=alert('CVE-Hunters')>